lsantucc/SpeechLink/README.md

 **Known Bugs:**

 The websocket seems to have a limit of 1 MB of data transfer which is reached after around 60 seconds of transcription.
+This helps to prevent abuse so we decided not to fix it immediately.